|

 There are many types of solid fuel burning stoves available:

-wood (leaves, twigs, charcoal and Esbit).
-Some use very
+wood (leaves, twigs, charcoal and Esbit solid fuel tabs).

-if any, smoke.
-Some even use an electric fan to increase
+and produce little, if any, smoke.
+Some even use an electric

-efficiency (I am not keen on battery operated stoves in an
+fan to increase efficiency (I am not keen on battery operated

 Again, practice with your solid fuel stove before you need it.